chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 [==--------------------------------------] 5.4% ...
 Annihilation
 ```

-It will got through all your movies, and then at the end print out the top TOP_COUNT and produce a yml file.
+It will go through all your movies, and then at the end print out however many actors you specified in TOP_COUNT and produce a yml file.

 ```
 38      2231-Samuel L. Jackson